Cost of Living in Des Moines, Iowa: What You’ll Actually Spend

 des moines below average expenses

-Although Des Moines is notably cheaper—about 14.7% below average—plan carefully; a single adult needs roughly $3,273 monthly.
+Although Des Moines is notably cheaper, about 14.7% below average, plan carefully.
+A single adult needs roughly $3,273 monthly.

-For renters, typical monthly expenses average about $3,628, with average rent near $1,145 (apartment averages ~$982–$1,107).
-Your groceries cost will be close to $686/month, and utilities run roughly $308.
+For renters, typical monthly expenses average about $3,628, with average rent near $1,145 (apartment averages of $982–$1,107).
+Groceries cost close to $686/month and utilities run roughly $308.

-Expect goods and services around $998 and transportation costs about 6.5% below U.S. averages (gas ≈ $3.02–$3.15/gal).
-Healthcare is ~12% below national levels.
+Goods and services come in around $998/month.
+Transportation costs run about 6.5% below U.S. averages, with gas near $3.02–$3.15/gal.
+Healthcare is roughly 12% below national levels.

 Housing: Rent, Home Prices, and Neighborhoods